axelarnetwork/axelar-core/cmd/axelarcli/docs/axelarcli_tx_broadcast_registerProxy.md

 Register a proxy account for a specific validator principal to broadcast transactions in its stead

-### Synopsis

-Register a proxy account for a specific validator principal to broadcast transactions in its stead

 ```
 axelarcli tx broadcast registerProxy [proxy]  [flags]
 ```